LokoSama/Political-Guesser/README.md

 ## Idea

-The neural network will be trained on tweets coming from United States Congress members, by requesting them using Twitter API.
+Themodel will be trained on tweets coming from United States Congress members, by requesting them using Twitter API.
-Once the training is over, the goal is to have a neural network able to guess the political side of the person emitting the tweet, or at least give the likelihood of the class.
-The United States congress was choose because of the existence of 2 major political classes, it can be imagined to continue this project with other countries thats contains more political classes.
+Once the training is over, the goal is to have a model able to guess the political side of the person emitting the tweet, or at least give the likelihood of the class.
+The United States congress was chosen because of the existence of 2 major political classes, it can be imagined to continue this project with other countries thats contains more political classes.

-## Tasks
+## State of the project

-- get the tweets from US congress members through Twitter API, and store them (existence of a verified list of members account)
+We have 2 different classifiers : NB classifier with 80% accuracy and SVM classifier with 70% accuracy.

-- get the political class of each member of the congress, store that
+We created 2 final functions :
-- setup neural network and datasets
+- tweet_guesser : guess the political side from a tweet (based on his text) with the certainty
-- train neural network
+- account_guesser : guess the political side from a account (based on his @)